Fuhrerredux/automator/README.md

 ### I encountered an error

-If you encounted an error such as the tool crashed or the generated file is invalid, report it to me.
-Do note that I need to know what you are doing so that I could debug it.
+If you encounted an error such as the tool crashed or the generated file is invalid, report it to us, by creating an issue here in GitHub.
+Note, that we need to know what exactly you were doing, as detailed as possible in order to assist you in the best of our ability.

 ---

-### I work on another mod; but this tool looks promising

-If you work on another mod which does not a sibling of the original Kaiserreich and Führreich mods; but wanted to use this tool for automating the creation of either your characters or ministers; you may take note that the `Ideologies` defined in the tool are hardcoded; which means if you have different ideologies in your mod, the tool may not work.
-However, you can either fork this tool, and modify the ideology definitions yourself; and compile it again, or manually `Find and Replace + Replace All` the ideologies in the generated file; which is kinda defeats the whole purpose of the tool.
-If you need to contact me, just join the Führerredux Server and DM or mention me there.

----

-### Where's the invite link tho?
+### Where's the Führerredux invite link tho?

 Here it is: [Führerredux Discord Server](https://discord.gg/dVT7bHNVgY)